cheme/web3/index.md

 content is algebric (anything or id of striple), two kind of statement? (inference is different).
 In general any kind of content : need additional info or binary (type of binary given by `about`).

+algokind : use a statement id, to be able to check.
+Thus allowing locked proprietary checked... : let some space for this additional info which were proposed to be defined in id

 from : fork - public fork, about being origin and content dest

+multiple content : performance consideration

 * MyDHT example